sanhaus/control-panel.en/help/api/using/managing-services-and-subscriptions.md

 ```

-Services creation is performed with a POST request on the **service** resource.

-If you want to create the service with specific attributes, add them into the payload.
-Otherwise, the new service will be created with default ones.

 ## Retrieving subscriptions

 ### Retrieving the profiles that subscribed to a service

+This is a two-steps procedure.

+1. Retrieve the subscriptions URL for the desired service.
+1. Perform a GET request on the subscriptions URL.
+It returns the list of subscriptions for the service, with each associated profile.

+>[!CAUTION]
+>
+The REST API returns the "href" property, which contains the URL to use. <b>Always use the URL contained in the response to make the subsequent API request.</b>

->The sample payloads below show how to retrieve the profiles that subscribed to a specific service.
+The sample payloads below show how to retrieve the profiles that subscribed to a specific service.
-<br/>First perform a GET request to retrieve the service.
+>First perform a GET request to retrieve the service.

 ```